mabhishetty/CrawlerFirstRelease/README.md

 # CrawlerFirstRelease
 First release of my working (hopefully!) crawler script.

+### Update:
+crawler_f2.py has been added - with improved RegEx matching (now all RegEx metacharacters are addressed)

 ## **Disclaimer**:

 I have written this code for non-commercial use only.